electronicsleep/AnsibleTools/README.md

 Bootstrap tools/examples for Ansible infrastructure DevOps automation.

-Repo shows some of the simple concepts and also includes some Python Boto3 examples.
+Shows some of the simple concepts and also includes some Python Boto3 examples.

-Ansible and Python can be used together to get more power and control .
+Ansible and Python can be used together to get more power and control.

 Examples use Python3 but older versions should be supported.